 Learn how Smallstep's Certificate Manager billing and pricing works.

 This document delves into the nuances of Smallstep Certificate Manager billing.
-We recommend that readers review the Certificate Manager technical details page and the pricing page for the latest pricing details.
+We recommend that readers review the Certificate Manager technical details page.

-Smallstep Certificate Manager Billing is based on three factors: Authorities, Endpoints, and the type of plan used.
+Smallstep Certificate Manager Billing is based on two factors: Authorities and Endpoints

 1. Metering for Deployed Certs